Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Ethernet_Brick.rst

 To do that change the host name from ``localhost`` to the hostname or IP address of the Brick.
-The preconfigured hostname (e.g. ``esp32-ABC``) is noted on the WIFI credential sticker at the bottom side of the Brick.
+The preconfigured hostname (e.g. ``esp32-ABC``) is noted on the WIFI credential sticker on the backside of the Brick.

 After clicking the connect-button a new tab named "ESP32 Ethernet Brick" should appear.
 Select this tab.